What Are Symptoms of Lung Cancer?

 “Unfortunately, Covid became an obstacle for getting medical treatment and cancer screenings,” Dr. Browning explains, encouraging everyone to renew their commitment to preventative medical care.
 “People need to get back to routine health maintenance.”

-“At RMCC, since the pandemic has been getting under control, we have been encouraging patients and primary care physicians to get people back to cancer screening, to facilitate early detection and treatment,” Dr. Browning says.
+“At RMCC we have been encouraging patients and primary care physicians to get people back to cancer screening, to facilitate early detection and treatment,” Dr. Browning says.

 While choosing a smoke-free lifestyle and making healthy choices is imperative for preventing lung cancer on an individual level, there’s another important aspect of lowering cancer rates that may surprise you: addressing poverty, obstacles to healthcare, and health equity within our society.